gottijspy/audio-rec-react/README.md

 # audio-rec-react
-Record an audio using reactJS
+Record an audio and upload to a server using react and node!